-- Date: Saturday, April 14 @ 9:00 AM in Airhart - Final Exam is cumulative covers content discussed from the first day of class. - > Students must pass the Final Exam to ensure a passing grade in the course.
-Even if a student's accumulated grades are above 50%, the Professor reserves the right to withhold a passing grade if he or she fails the Final Exam. - Students should refrain from scheduling flights or travel of any sort that will conflict with the Final Examination schedule.
+- Date: Thursday, December 19 @ 9:00 AM in Airhart - Students must pass the Final Exam to ensure a passing grade in the course.
+Even if a student's accumulated grades are above 50%, the Professor reserves the right to withhold a passing grade for the course if the student fails the Final Exam. - > Students should refrain from scheduling all other commitments (e.g., flights or travel of any sort) that will conflict with the Final Examination schedule.
 Final examinations will not be rescheduled to accommodate travel arrangements.